bifrost-io/bifrost-wiki/staking-liquidity-protocol-slp/vdot.md

 ## Selecting Organization

-The selecting organization will evolute in 3 stages:
+The selecting organization will evolve in 3 stages:

 1. Bifrost Team&#x20;
 2. Bifrost Council&#x20;